metjush/decision_tree/README.md

 The public methods are the same as those for the simple tree, with the exception of cross-validation, which isn't currently implemented for the Bagged Forest.

+### Random Forest

+The `RandomForest` object implementes a wrapper for growing a random forest.
+The only difference with Bagged Forest is that the Random Forest algorithm also subsamples features during each iteration.
+This is preferred for a large number of features to prevent correlation and overfitting.
+Otherwise, the functionality and parameters of the class are the same as with `TreeBagger`.

+The rule of thumb used in subsampling features is `sqrt(n)`.
+For low-dimensional datasets (`n<=10`), this is ignored and all features are used.